axibase/atsd/rule-engine/notifications/custom-jenkins.md

 | Password | `<JENKINS_USER_TOKEN>` |
 | Endpoint URL | `https://jenkins.example.org/job/${job_name}/buildWithParameters` |

-If the Jenkins job is not parameterized, use the `https://jenkins.example.org/job/${job_name}/build` url.
+If the Jenkins job is not parameterized, use the `https://jenkins.example.org/job/${job_name}/build` URL.

 Replace `jenkins.example.org` in the **Endpoint URL** parameter with the actual Jenkins address.